-Improving web performance is crucial for providing a better user experience.
-In this DevTip, we'll explore how to implement lazy loading for images and videos in React applications to enhance performance and reduce initial load times.
+Improving web performance is crucial for delivering a smooth user experience.
+This tip demonstrates how to implement lazy loading for images and videos in React applications using modern best practices.
+Lazy loading defers non-critical resources until they are needed, reducing initial load times and conserving bandwidth.

 Why lazy loading matters